Mother Diana Jacoba Wheeler, TSSF/cdw

 After exposing the limitations of a seminary education, Fr.
 Alan earned a MA in Leadership from New College of California.
 Upon return to seminary and through the completion of his MDiv, Fr.
 Alan spent a great deal of time with Mother Diana engaged in ministry in the community.

-Simon Dinglasan is a founding Oblate member of CDW.
-They were born in the Philippines and were raised in New York City, eventually moving from Portland, Maine to San Francisco where they have lived since 2007.
-Simon works with Lutheran Social Services as a Program Coordinator at a supportive housing site in the Mission neighborhood of San Francisco.
-In addition to supporting the ministry of the Companions in practical ways, they are also a spiritual director and meet with folks on a monthly basis to companion them on their journey of nurturing a deeper intimacy with their spirituality/higher power/connection to the Universe/sense of self.
+Simon is a founding Oblate member of CDW.
+They were born in the Philippines and were raised in New York City, eventually moving from Portland, Maine to San Francisco in 2007 to become a friar with the Society of Saint Francis.
+Simon left the Order in 2014.
+They currently work for a San Francisco based association management company.
+In addition to supporting the ministry of the Companions as a Formation Counselor and in numerous other practical ways, they are also a trained spiritual director and meet with folks on a monthly basis to companion them on their journey of nurturing a deeper intimacy with their spirituality/higher power/connection to the Universe/sense of self.

 Brother Tikohn Pethoud, COS/Obl, cdw

 Brother Tikhon is a founding Oblate member of the Companions of Dorothy the Worker.
 He was born and raised in Southern California.
 However, except for six years when he attended an Eastern Orthodox seminary and a Roman Catholic university in Pennsylvania, he has lived in the San Francisco Bay Area for most of his life.
 He is a Benedictine solitary.
 He has dedicated himself to following Christ through a contemplative vocation and ministering to others through prayer.
 He serves CDW as a counselor on CDW's "Aunt Dorothy's crisis line phone".

 Brother Jeremy Whitner, CDW